Infineon/arduino-core-psoc6/docs/env-setup.rst

 .. _dev_manual_setup:

-Manual setup
+Manual Setup
 ------------

-| This section describes the manual setup of the development environment for the Infineon PSOC™ 6 microcontroller core.
+| This section describes the manual setup of the development environment for the Arduino core for PSOC™ 6.
 | You can consider this a detailed explanation of the development setup process.
 | Unless you want to know the details |:detective:|, it is easier and recommended to use the automated setup script |:scroll:| in :doc:`env-setup`.